Stonewall Jackson Dead – Today In Southern History

 Other Years:

-1676 Bacon’s Rebellion begins, frontiersmen vs Virginia government
+1676 - Bacon’s Rebellion begins, pitting frontiersmen against Virginia’s colonial government

 1801 – First Barbary War: The Barbary pirates of Tripoli declare war on the United States of America

-1865 Confederate President Jefferson Davis captured by Union troops at Irwinsville Georgia (US Civil War)
+1865 - Confederate President Jefferson Davis was captured by federal troops at Irwinsville, Georgia

-1865 Yankee soldiers ambush and mortally wound Confederate raider William Quantrill, who lingers until his death on June 6.
+1865 - Yankee soldiers ambushed and mortally wounded r William Quantrill, who lingered until his death on June 6.

-1908 – Mother’s Day is observed for the first time in the United States, in Grafton, West Virginia.
+1908 – Mother’s Day was observed for the first time in the United States, in Grafton, West Virginia.

-1922 WHB-AM in Kansas City MO begins radio transmissions
+1922 - WHB-AM in Kansas City MO began radio transmissions

-1953 KCBD TV channel 11 in Lubbock, TX (NBC) begins broadcasting
+1953 - KCBD TV channel 11 in Lubbock, TX began broadcasting

-1976 Paul Harvey’s daily syndicated program “The Rest of the Story” premieres on the ABC Radio Networks, continuing until his death in 2009
+1976 - Paul Harvey’s daily syndicated program “The Rest of the Story” premiered on the ABC Radio Networks and continued until his death in 2009

-2005 – A hand grenade thrown by Vladimir Arutyunian lands about 20 m from U.S. President George W. Bush while he is giving a speech to a crowd in Tbilisi, Georgia, but it did not detonate.
+2005 – A hand grenade thrown by Vladimir Arutyunian landed about 20 yards from U.S. President George W. Bush while he gave a speech to a crowd in Tbilisi, Georgia butdid not detonate.

 Read ‘Why Know Southern History?’